 In fact, Rooney is often described as the voice of her generation and rightly so.
-The young author has managed to excellently depict the millennial experience in Normal People, exploring everything from feelings of uncertainty and angst, to displacement, unusual relationships and social class.
+The novelist has managed to excellently depict the millennial experience in Normal People, exploring everything from feelings of uncertainty and angst, to displacement, unusual relationships and social class.

-The book is so relatable that it is no wonder it has been snapped up for a TV adaptation and we (like the rest of the nation) are very excited about it.
+In fact, the book is so relatable, it’s no wonder that it’s been snapped up for a TV adaptation and we (like the rest of the nation) are very excited about it.

 — Normal People (@NormalPeopleBBC) January 17, 2020